 - Does it demonstrate interest in a desired industry?
 Will this part-time job help you gain relevant experience in an industry/career you want to enter in the future?
 This is the ideal, so don't worry if you can't find a part-time job that directly relates to the industry, but tailor your resume to fit opportunities you apply for.

 Student employment positions typically offer an hourly rate at minimum wage or slightly more depending on role/experience and type of organization.

 Can I receive Academic Credit?

-Student employment is typically not eligible for academic credit given these are paid positions that are not tied to a professional learning opportunity.
+Student employment is typically not eligible for academic credit given these are paid positions.